 - sudo mount -a

-To display the mount options used for a specific mount, pass it to the
+To display the mount options used for a specific mount, use the

 findmnt command.
-For instance, if we viewed the read-only mount that we gave as an example above with
+For instance, if you viewed the read-only mount from the example above with

 findmnt, it would look something like this: